ari-beau/exprAnalysis/README.md

 ## Contributions

 The author of the package is Arianne Beauregard.
+The *loadData* function reads in data different file types to prepare the data for the rest of the package.
 The *exprNormalization* function makes use of the `dplyr` R package.
 The *correlationPlot* function uses the `corrplot` R package to produce a pairwise correlation plot of genes.
 The *rankDEG* function uses different methods to rank differential gene expression.
 The *exprPlot* function uses the function *melt* from the `reshape` R package to reshape the expression dataframe.
 It also uses the `ggplot2` package to produce the boxplot.
+The *keggDiseaseGenes* function uses the `KEGGREST` package as an interface to KEGG, and uses the `stringr` package to manipulate strings.
+The *exprPCA* function uses the `FactoMineR` package and the `factoextra` package to produce the PCA plot.
 The `assertthat` R package is used for checking for valid function inputs.

 <br> <br> The datasets *OVSample* and *OVExpression* are from ovarian
 cancer gene expression profiling experiment (Bowen N.J. et al., 2009).